Small bathroom renovations for units in Hurstville

 In this situation that was the case, once we had stripped the room we showed the Client the poor standard of their plumbing.
 It wasn’t sized correctly and it had become quite corroded with poor bracketing.
 What can happen with simple makeovers is the underlying structure isn’t inspected or updated which can lead to leaks or other problems later on.

-Our scope of work for this renovation was extensive and included the following items while the Client supplied all their own products;
+Our scope of work for this renovation in Hurstville was extensive and included the following items while the Client supplied all their own products;

 - Managing the strip and demolition of the existing bathroom & removing all the rubbish.